List of war crimes: 1990–2000: Liberia / Sierra Leone

-1990: Invasion of Kuwait
+1990: Gulf War

 1991–2000/2002: Algerian Civil War

 During the Algerian Civil War of the 1990s, a variety of massacres occurred through the country, many being identified as war crimes.
 The Armed Islamic Group (GIA) has avowed its responsibility for many of them, while for others no group has claimed responsibility.
 In addition to generating a widespread sense of fear, these massacres and the ensuing flight of population have resulted in serious depopulation of the worst-affected areas.
 The massacres peaked in 1997 (with a smaller peak in 1994), and were particularly concentrated in the areas between Algiers and Oran, with very few occurring in the east or in the Sahara.

 1994–1996/1999–2009: Russia-Chechnya Wars

 During the First Chechen War (1994–1996) and Second Chechen War (1999–2000 battle phase, 2000–2009 insurgency phase) there were many allegations of war crimes and terrorism against both sides from various human rights organizations.